 Cartrefi Cymunedol Gwynedd is regulated by the Welsh Government in relation to the provision of housing and matters relating to governance and financial management.

-On an annual basis, all social landlords with at least 250 units in management are subject to a regulatory financial review and issued with a financial viability judgement (“the judgement”) from our Regulators.
-The judgement fall into one of three categories: “pass”; “pass with closer regulatory monitoring”; or “fail”.
-In April 2016 the judgement given to CCG was “pass” which means that we have adequate resources to meet our current and forecasted future business and financial commitments – this is a very positive conclusion.
+The judgement falls into one of four categories: “Standard”; “Increased”; “Intervention” or “Statutory Action” In December 2017 the judgement given to CCG was “Standard” which means the company identified and manages current and emerging risks appropriately, and that we have adequate resources to meet our current and forecasted future business and financial commitments – this is a very positive conclusion.